BaCengBaMoShan 巴層巴墨山 is an unassuming little peak in south Taiwan that hides a big secret during the dry season.

-The gentleman from the signal station also mentioned that he tried hiking this once but it was really difficult due to all the vegetation.
+The man from the signal station also mentioned that he tried hiking this once but it was really difficult due to all the vegetation.
 This was echoed by a hiker friend of mine who tried it another time of year.
 He couldn’t make the peak because the trail just disappeared in all the overgrowth.

-I didn’t see any of the overgrowth and the trail was more or less easy enough to follow.
+I didn’t see any of the overgrowth and the trail was more or less easy to follow.
 Apart from the great view, this is another reason to hike it in the dry season.

 After about an hour of hiking I got my first glimpse of the “watermelon river” and switching station below.

 One thing you can’t see in this picture is how windy it was.
 Apparently this area sees a lot of wind throughout the year.
-This particular day it was rather hot, so the wind was welcomed!
+This particular day it was rather hot, so the wind was welcome!

 Beyond this little outlook I had to dip down to link up with the ridge that would take me up to the peak.
 This section had a few rope climbs.

 As I climbed, there were more and more outlooks with nice views.